MikhailBerezin/IVCCA/README.md

 To use the software, you can follow these steps:
 1. Start the GUI_correlation.
 2. The GUI window will appear.
 4. Click the "Load Data" button and select an Excel, CSV or TSV file containing your data.
-The first raw should have the header (i.e. gene name), the first column should be the names of the sample.
+The first raw should have the header (i.e. gene names), the first column should be the names of the sample.
+All other fields should be numerical
-5. Once the data is loaded, click the "Calculate" button to compute the correlation matrix.
+5. Once the data is loaded, click the "Correlation" button to compute the correlation matrix.
 6. Other buttons will be activated.

 Detailed manual will be uploaded in Spring 2024.

-Cite:
+Cite: Junwei Du; Leland C. Sudlow; Hridoy Biswas; Joshua D. Mitchell; Shamim Mollah; Mikhail Y. Berezin, Identification Drug Targets for Oxaliplatin-Induced Cardiotoxicity without affecting cancer treatment through Inter Variability Cross-Correlation Analysis (IVCCA), BIORXIV/2024/579390